nhatanh120604/pwyw/myexperiment/README_FINAL.md

 ### Treatment Conditions

-The experiment includes three pricing conditions, experienced twice each across the 6 rounds in randomized order:
+The experiment includes three pricing conditions, randomized for each participant:

-1. **Control** (2 rounds): No suggested price shown
+1. **Control**: No suggested price shown
-2. **High Suggested Price** (2 rounds): Suggested price of 70 tokens displayed
+2. **High Suggested Price**: Suggested price of 70 tokens displayed
-3. **Low Suggested Price** (2 rounds): Suggested price of 30 tokens displayed
+3. **Low Suggested Price**: Suggested price of 30 tokens displayed

 Note: Suggested prices are advisory only; buyers can choose any amount.